sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Kube managing feature with fallback enabled:
 Upon system boot, the state is at 0.
-The multipl The `systemctl start` takes it to state 1 and as well add a label that enables kube-deployment.
-Whenever kube deploys in future, asyhnchronously,  this container sets mode to kube_pending and gets into sleep-forever.
-This action transitions to state 2.
-The hostcfgd interferes, stops both the local container and kube-deployed container, which is in a blocking sleep mode, which transitions it to state 3.
-Upon state 3 reached, the hostcfgd initiates `systemctl start`, that transitions to state 4, with a label to enable kube-deployment.
-As kube is ready to deploy, it re-deploys, which takes it to state 5.
+The `systemctl start` takes it to state 1 and as well add a label that enables kube-deployment.
+Whenever kube deploys in future, asyhnchronously,  the deployed-container sets mode to kube_pending and gets into sleep-forever.
+This action by kube transitions to state 2.
+The hostcfgd interferes, stops both the local container and kube-deployed container, which transitions it to state 3.
+Upon state 3 reached, the hostcfgd sets mode=kube_ready and initiates `systemctl start`, that transitions to state 4, along with a label to enable kube-deployment.
+As kube is all ready to deploy, it re-deploys, which takes it to state 5.

+This stays in state-5, until container exits.
+In normal conditions, the exit is mostlikely because kube un-deployed to handle a manifest update.
+This takes it to state 6, where mode = kube_stopped.
+The kubelet re-deploys the container per updated-manifest, which takes it to state-3, where kube container sets the mode to pending and goes to sleep.
+The hostcfgd notices it, stops the sleeping container, sets the mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state 4.
+Kube re-reploys to reach the stable state-5.

+Once kube deploys a container, the mode never goes to none and flips between kube controlled modes as 'pending', 'ready', 'running' & 'stopped'.
+In two ways, it could get reset to none.
+One, set_owner = local, followed by `systemctl stop`.
+Two, the mode is not 'running' for a period more than set failmode period and has fallback enabled, which takes it back to state-0, where mode=none.

+### kube managig feature with fallback disable:
+Upon system boot, the state is at 0.
+The `systemctl start`, sets mode to 'kube_ready' which takes it to state 4 and as well add a label that enables kube-deployment.
+Whenever kube deploys in future, asyhnchronously, it sets the mode to 'kube-running' and current_owner to 'kube', which is state 5.

+In normal mode, when the corresponding manifest gets updated, kube un-deploys the current running container, this takes it to state 6.
+It stays in state-6, until kube re-deploys.
+This goes through the approval process.
+The deployed container sets mode to 'kube_pending', which is noticed by hostcfgd.
+The hostcfgd stops the sleeping container, sets the mode to kube_ready and call `systemctl start`, along with label to enable kube deployment and this takes to state 4.
+Kube re-reploys to reach the stable state-5.

+### Switching from kube managed to local mode:
+In normal mode, the feature would be in state-5, where kube deployed container is running.
+When user runs a config command to change the owner to local, it updates `set_owner=local`, call `systemctl stop`.
+This `systemctl stop` stops the container, which transitions to state-6 and upon reaching state-6, it sets mode to none, which takes it to state=0.
+The config command, then issues `systemctl start`, which takes it to state-1

+### Switching from local to kube managed:
+In normal mode, the feature is in state-1.
+When user runs a config command to switch, it updates `set_owner=kube`, and then call `systemctl stop`.
+The service stop, will stop the local container, which would take it to state-0.
+The config command will then call `systemctl start` and that takes it to state-4, along with a label to enable kube deployment.
+The asynchronous deployment by kube will take it to state-5.

 ## Internal commands